2007 Wimbledon Championships: Day 11

 Rafael Nadal became the first male semifinalist, and was soon followed by defending champion Roger Federer and by fourth seed Novak Djokovic.
-Venus Williams is through to the Ladies' Singles final and Frenchwoman Marion Bartoli joins her making the biggest upset in the tournament, sending number one seeded Justine Henin out.
+Venus Williams is through to the ladies' singles final and Frenchwoman Marion Bartoli joins her making the biggest upset in the tournament, sending number one seeded Justine Henin out.
 Richard Gasquet, another French player, pulled off the biggest upset of the men's in taking out #3 seed and ranked Roddick.
-Roddick had a two set lead before Gasquet won the final 3 sets to book a semi final spot.
+Roddick had a two-set lead before Gasquet won the final 3 sets to book a semifinal spot.